A group of anti-vaccine campaigners has been seeking comment from Australian political parties on policies that encourage vaccination.

 The anti-vaccination movement, in its current form, seems to stem from a single publication by a discredited doctor who intentionally falsified results for his own financial gain.
 This dangerous movement suggests that vaccination is an issue with two sides that deserve equal consideration.
 This is false, and the misguided people and dangerous groups who campaign against vaccines endanger lives.

-The overwhelming scientific evidence indicates that vaccines are safe and effective.
+The overwhelming weight of scientific evidence indicates that vaccines are safe and effective.
 Vaccination has eradicated smallpox and rinderpest, and immensely reduced the burden of dozens of other diseases.

 Anti-vaccination groups often point out that deaths from measles and polio were in decline when vaccines for these disease were introduced.
 Indeed, supportive care and technology such as the iron lung allowed many children to survive these diseases.
 Some of these survivors suffered permanent effects like sight or hearing loss, or paralysis.
 Vaccination protects children from these risks.